 Money Matters

-Making Tax Digital for Income Tax: How accountants can prepare landlord clients
+Making Tax Digital for Income Tax: How accountants can work with landlord clients

-MTD for Income Tax is coming and landlords will be impacted.
-Learn how your practice can support them ahead of April 2026 and beyond.
+MTD for Income Tax is here and landlords are impacted.
+Learn how your practice can support them from April 2026 and beyond.

-Making Tax Digital (MTD) for Income Tax is a reality that will affect millions of individuals across the UK as of April 2026 and April 2027, depending on their income.
+Making Tax Digital (MTD) for Income Tax is a reality that affects millions of individuals across the UK.

-This is likely to include millions of landlords, among an even greater number of sole traders.
+This is likely to include a great many landlords, among an even greater number of sole traders.

-It means individuals running businesses or receiving rental income that they currently declare via the Self Assessment route will need to follow new rules:
+It means individuals running businesses or receiving rental income that they currently declare via the Self Assessment route need to follow new rules.

-For those affected by MTD for Income Tax (also known as MTD for Income Tax Self Assessment, or MTD for ITSA), there’s an opportunity to bring their business finances into the modern age.
+For those affected by MTD for Income Tax, there’s an opportunity to bring their business finances into the modern age.

 They can get an always-on view of their cash flow and tax position, for example.